Beyond Fixed Topologies: Unregistered Training and Comprehensive Evaluation Metrics for 3D Talking Heads: Motion Synthesis with Space-time Features

 \subsubsection{Space-time feature field}

 Properly combining geometric and audio features is of utmost importance, as it will form the base feature space for decoding the final talking head sequence.
 The main challenge is how to combine these features such that: \textit{(i)} the process can be done regardless of the mesh topology, and \textit{(ii)} audio features guide the motion synthesis irrespective of the underlying shape.
-To do so, we chose to concatenate per-vertex descriptors $f_i^{n}$ extracted from the neutral face with temporal latent vectors $\hat{a_i}^j$ extracted from the Bidirectional-LSTM.
-Specifically, for each frame (or time instant) $j$, the same audio features $\hat{a_i}^j$ are replicated and concatenated for each vertex $k$.
+To do so, we chose to concatenate per-vertex descriptors $f_i^{n}$ extracted from the neutral face with temporal latent vectors $\hat{a_i}^j$ from the Bidirectional-LSTM.
+Specifically, for each frame (or timestep) $j$, the same audio features $\hat{a_i}^j$ are replicated and concatenated for each vertex $k$.
 Conversely, the same geometric features of the neutral face $f_i^{n}$ are used for each frame $j$.
-More formally, this is defined as:
+More formally:

 where $k$ is a mesh vertex, $j$ is a frame in the sequence, and $i$ a sample in the dataset.
 This structure can be applied to neutral faces with arbitrary topology.
-Furthermore, since the geometric features are the same for each frame, the motion is guided by the audio features, With this concatenation, we obtain a combined latent $F_i^j \in \mathbb{R}^{V_i \times h*2}$ that embeds both audio-related and geometry-related features.
+Furthermore, since the geometric features are the same for each frame, the motion is guided by the audio features, We thus obtain a combined latent $F_i^j \in \mathbb{R}^{V_i \times h*2}$ that embeds both audio-related and geometry-related features.
 This allows us to propagate the dimensionality of the mesh, $V_i$, to the decoder, enabling the desired animation regardless of the mesh structure.
-This simple concatenation proved to be efficient enough compared to more elaborated strategy such as using an attention mechanism as we show further in Table~\ref{tab:multidataset_ablation}.
+A simple concatenation proved effective enough as compared to more elaborated strategies, \textit{e.g.}, attention mechanism.
+A quantitative analysis of different combination options are reported in the supplementary material.